Dyson V11 Outsize Review

 Another strength of the Outsize is its ability to clean debris at the edges thanks to its wide path and high airflow.

-Check the before and after photos below.
+Check the before-and-after photos below.

 Dyson V11 Outsize edge cleaning